jon-mil-92/DisplayHotKeys/README.md

 * **It requests administrator elevation** — Elevation is needed so hot keys work over full-screen games and other elevated applications.

-* **It registers to optionally run at startup** — Virus scanners weigh as persistence behavior.
+* **It registers to optionally run at startup** — The app supports optionally launching at startup, but scanners weigh any startup entry as persistence.

 * **It's a packaged Java application bundling native libraries** — Native launchers that load a runtime and native DLLs pattern-match to "packed" software.